Merchant Taylors' School: Case Study

 With the WCS grant, the school saved £350 on each of the eight sockets initially installed, and is still able to claim the grant on future chargepoint installations.

-The Smart Reporting system also gives the school full visibility of utilisation levels.
+The Site Management Service also gives the school full visibility of utilisation levels.
 This allows the school to make data-driven decisions on when to proceed with installing additional chargepoints, which Pod Point typically recommends when utilisation levels reach around 70%.

 *Correct at the time of writing.